piperun/billybot/README.md

 - rewrite of the code to try and be more modular and have a package like oriented system
 - certain mod features such as putting on rules and what not
 - restructure of the settings.json file.
-- reconstruct the command into being a dictionary.
+- reconstruct the commands being tied to the module itself and having it send the command to an array which then is parsed on a lookup table.
-- Fix the website
+- ~ Fix the website ~ Make sure the website will survive the updates to the packages.
+- **VERY FAR HEAD** Try and get meteor to use node v6

 ## Development starting guide: